 Mountain trips – Hmong Hill Tribe Village

 The Hmong village, our last stop, is located within the National Park, close to the Doi Pui viewpoint.
 The Hmong people, primarily subsistence farmers, are a mountainous ethnic group.
 They inhabit the high Northern and Western regions of Thailand, and the border areas between Thailand, Laos and Myanmar.
-Certainly, the roads became narrower into the village and we witnessed traditional hill tribe housing and dress. local produce can be purchased.
+Certainly, the roads became narrower into the village and we witnessed traditional hill tribe housing and dress.
 We had a brief walk through the village and purchased local produce.
-The heat of the afternoon was intense so on our descent we stopped at a Cafe.
 Here we captured photos of the magnificent panoramas across the vast expanse of mountains, a fitting finale to the day.